Learning to Host Parties at Home Like the Italians Do

-I am a big believer that food is a great way to travel the world, even if you do it on a school night and at home – or better yet: by hosting a global kitchen party for your friends (did you read the Key West themed party ideas in our latest magazine issue?).
+I am a big believer that food is a great way to travel the world, even if you do it on a school night and at home – or better yet: by hosting a global kitchen party for your friends.

 I have been fortunate to spend a lot of time in Italy the past two years.
 It’s the mix of rolling hills, gorgeous coastal towns, the loud speaking Italians do (and the hands speak as loud as the words), the simple farm fresh cooking, and of course the lifestyle of enjoying life in the moment that all together intrigue me.
 Italy is an amazing travel destination for anyone loving history, or culture, but for me – Italy is all about food, and connecting with Italian people.
 And what’s a better way to enjoy good food, friends and discussion than having a party at home?
 I was determined to find out the secrets of hosting a great dinner party at home, the Italian way!